petems/petersouter.xyz/content/post/using-vault-for-secrets-with-hiera-and-puppet.md

 To start with, Vault gets installed and started by default on the Puppetserver node.

-In the real world, you'd want this on a seperate dedicated instance, but I'm keeping things simpler.
+In the real world, you'd want this on a separate dedicated instance, but I'm keeping things simpler.

 The local port 8200 gets forwarded to the Vagrant VM to port 8200.

-After the inital provisioning is done, we initialise vault:
+After the initial provisioning is done, we initialise vault:

 ```
 $ VAULT_ADDR='http://127.0.0.1:8200' vault init